in the search view documentation, they say :

 product_variants_ids.name field

-the searched value will be 'ilike'd with product_variants_ids.name
+the searched value will be 'ilike'd with product_variants_ids.name.

 product_variant_ids.attribute_value_ids.name field

-is still a list of product.product
+product_variant_ids is still a list of product.product. attribute_value_ids is a many2many to product.attribute.value.

-is the attribute value, so in your given case 32gb
+and the name of this product.attribute.value is the attribute value, so in your given case 32gb or red.

 Conclusion

-So, this filter will not find MEMORY
+So, this filter will not find MEMORY or COLOR, these are available in fields :

 In a product view, you can search on tue attribute names (without change) like this :